-We’re not saying not to indulge, but we are recommending that you get to know your vices a bit better in order to make good decisions about when you do decide to have a drink.
-How alcohol affects weight gain or weight loss depends on genetics, diet, gender, potential ‘sensitivity’ to it and your habits.
+While we can enjoy alcohol in moderation, we recommend that you get to know your vices a bit better in order to make good decisions about when you do decide to have a drink.
+How alcohol affects weight gain or weight loss depends on genetics, diet, gender, potential ‘sensitivity’ to it, and your habits.
 No single food item affects humans in so many varying and differing ways.

-All alcoholic beverages contain calories, most of which come from the alcohol, regardless of whether the beverage is wine, spirits or beer.
-Your body processes alcohol first, before fat, protein, or carbs.
-Alcohol is not a carbohydrate but it does contribute to weight gain by slowing down the burning of fat.
-When you drink alcohol, it’s broken down into acetate (basically vinegar), which the body will burn before any other calorie you’ve consumed or stored, including fat or even sugar.
+All alcoholic beverages contain calories, most of which come from the alcohol.
+Regardless of whether the beverage is wine, spirits, or beer, your body processes alcohol first, before fat, protein, or carbs.
+Alcohol is not a carbohydrate, but it does contribute to weight gain by slowing down the burning of fat.
+When you drink alcohol, it’s broken down into acetate, which the body will burn before any other calorie you’ve consumed or stored, including fat or even sugar.
 Drinking alcohol raises acetate levels 2.5 times, and this sharp rise is what appears to stop fat metabolism.

 The Bottom Line